-With a design-build remodeler, you'll have one overseer of the entire project.
+With a design-build remodeler, you'll have one overseer (despite what you may see on TV) of the entire project.
 While they might bring in subcontractors for certain elements, they are always the individuals in charge and running the show.
 If there's an issue it all points back to the design-build service contractor.

 With the hand-off method, at times things can be lost in translation.
 While this isn't usually an issue, mistakes can happen.
 Sometimes mistakes will cause your budget to expand.
 Other times it will delay the project.
 Even if it goes as smoothly as possible, because more people and individual companies are involved it will cause the project to take longer and, potentially, cost more money.

 And what happens if there is a problem in the build?
 Everyone does what they can to ensure you have your dream house or renovation.
 However, issues can occur from time to time.
 Maybe a major storm causes land to unexpectedly erode, which cracks the foundation.
 Maybe there's a manufacturing defect in a part used that isn't discovered until after it's installed.
 These things can happen.
 With a single design-build contractor you will contact these professionals, and they will then handle it.